 I always knew I was adopted; my mom went out of her way to make sure we knew long before we were old enough to understand what adoption really meant.
 Because this information was never hidden from us, it became commonplace and I grew up not thinking much about it one way or another.
 It was just another random fact, as much a part of my everyday identity as my freckles or eye color or auburn hair or height.

-As I got older, I did occasionally get curious about my birth parents.
-I used to fantasize that one day I'd pretend to be a Gallup pollster (back when that was still plausible) and would "interview" my birth parents to answer all those questions I had, such as who liked to draw or who liked music or what country they were from or who had blue eyes.
+As I got older, I did occasionally get curious about my birth parents, or more specifically about my genetic background.
+I used to fantasize that one day I'd pose as a Gallup pollster (back when that was still plausible) and would "interview" my birth parents to answer all the questions I had, such as who liked to draw or who liked music or what country they were from or who had blue eyes.
 Afterwards, I'd pack up my clipboard, shake their hands, and quietly leave with nobody the wiser.
-After all, I figured that for whatever reason they'd made a difficult decision and there was just no reason to upend everyone's life by pursuing the matter when I could simply do an informational hit and run to satisfy my curiosity.
+After all, I figured that, for whatever reason, they'd made a difficult decision in giving me up and there was just no reason to upend everyone's life by pursuing the matter when I could simply do an informational hit and run to satisfy my curiosity.
 Or so I thought.
-Obviously, such a plan wasn't very realistic for a number of reasons, not the least of which was whether my birth parents could even be found and were still alive, much less willing to talk to a stranger about something so personal.
+Obviously, such a plan wasn't very realistic for a number of reasons, not the least of which was whether my birth parents could even be found and were still alive, never mind willing to talk to a "stranger" about something so personal or that they might prefer forgotten.
 But then that's how childish fantasies often work.
 Most of the time, though, I was reasonably content with my lot.
-I never felt abandoned by my birth parents; if anything, I felt (perhaps naively) that they'd given me up because they wanted me to have a better life than I might otherwise have had.
+I never felt abandoned by my birth parents; if anything, I felt (perhaps naïvely) that they'd given me up because they wanted me to have a better life than I might otherwise have had.
 So I never held a grudge.

 Life continued.
 I went to college, I got married, I had a child.
 Some days I'd still wonder about where I'd come from, some days not.
-I became interested in genealogy through B's grandmother, who had traced her family back several generations (which was impressive in the days before Ancestry.com); she was convinced that the family was descended from Bonnie Prince Charlie (they aren't) but she was missing the generation which would link her family to Charlie's.
-Later, after my daughter was born, I became much more interested in pursuing my origins if for no other reason than to glean medical information that suddenly seemed infinitely more relevant with an infant at home.
-After several inquiries the only new thing I was able to discover was the time of day I was born; everything else I already knew from the adoption papers my mother had given me before she and Dad moved to New Mexico to retire.
-At the time I was told I could pursue my origins if I were willing to pay for a private investigator or petition the courts, but that was about my only shot since all the records were tightly sealed.
+I became interested in genealogy through B's grandmother, who had traced her family back several generations (which was impressive in the days before Ancestry.com).
+She was convinced that the family had descended from Bonnie Prince Charlie (they didn't) but she could never find the direct link between her family and Charlie.
+Years later, after my daughter was born, I became much more interested in pursuing my origins if for no other reason than to glean medical information that suddenly seemed infinitely more relevant with an infant at home.
+After several inquiries the only new thing I was able to discover was the time of day I'd been born; everything else I already knew from the adoption papers my mother had given me before she and Dad moved to New Mexico to retire.
+At the time I was told I could pursue my origins if I were willing to petition the courts or pay for a private investigator, but that was about my only shot since all the records were tightly sealed.
 Funding an investigation was not an option at the time, so I let it go.

 Every now and again I'd still wonder about my ancestry, but mostly I went on with the daily business of raising my child, which kept me plenty busy.
 Sure, I often amused myself by making up my ancestry on the whim of the day.
 One day I'd be French since my maiden name was French, and another I might be English.
 On St. Patrick's Day (my birthday) I was always Irish, along with every other person trying to make up an excuse for drinking green beer.
 My supposed Irishosity seemed more plausible, I thought, given such an auspicious birthday and my leprechaun coloring.
 Certainly I immediately discarded several possible ethnicities because of my pale skin; my friends' prevailing opinion was that I was either Irish (possibly Scottish) or German.
 Maybe both.
 Anyone's guess was as good as mine.